 This shows you're interested in continuing to move the process forward, and it gives the interviewer a chance to share a bit more about the process and/or how many others are in the running for the executive assistant position.

 One last thing: The expression "there are no stupid questions" does not apply to the ones you should ask an interviewer.
-Inquiring about things like vacation time or salary before you've been made an offer won't cast you in a favorable light.
+Inquiring about things like vacation time or salary before you've been made an offer won't cast you in a favourable light.
 Stick to questions that reflect your interest in being the best candidate for the job.

 Consider working with Robert Half — a proven leader in helping candidates like you find rewarding administrative career opportunities.